Ardal O'Hanlon frequently amends scripts to remove 'Irishisms'

 The BBC was forced to apologise after receiving complaints from viewers over the stereotypical overtones of the three special episodes, which focused on Pauline Fowler (Wendy Richard) travelling to Ireland to meet a long-lost relative.

-O'Hanlon said: "That outraged people in Ireland.
-But that will happen from time to time, we were brought up with that."
+Ardal said: “That outraged people in Ireland.
+But that will happen from time to time, we were brought up with that.

 He said: “For most of us, even the apparently very confident ones, doubt is a big part of life.
 But I’m of a certain age now, and those kind of things don’t plague me the way they might have 10 years ago, I embrace the challenge.”

-Marshall, 43, joked that the main difference between his departing character and O'Hanlon's is that "he's Irish, for starters".
+Kris joked that the main difference between his departing character and Ardal’s is that “he’s Irish, for starters”.

 He said that it was always his plan to end his time on Death In Paradise within a few years, once his son had grown up and when working abroad half the year “became impractical”.